Track your rental property performance for FREE

 However, despite these basic similarities, there are several important tools that Stessa offers that Rentastic does not.

-Stessa is free and can be used to track an unlimited number of properties – single-family, multifamily, and short-term rentals – along with an unlimited number of real estate portfolios.
+Stessa has a free plan and can be used to track an unlimited number of properties – single-family, multifamily, and short-term rentals – along with an unlimited number of real estate portfolios.
 Numerous reports, such as income statements and capital expense statements, can be run, tax-ready financials can be exported to make tax time a breeze, and real estate documents can be organized and stored safely and securely online.

 Rentastic offers some, but not all, of these features.